 - You must NOT upload an item that includes a recognizable private location UNLESS you have a signed location release.
 A location release is a legal document that must be signed by an authorized person granting permission to use an image of the location.

-When you sell an item on the Envato Marketplaces you are granting purchasers a license to use the item.
-There is a regular license that ALL items must be sold with.
-This regular license allows the use of your item in a purchasers projects for either personal or commercial use without the payment of any further fees or charges after the initial download cost.
-If you do not want to or cannot grant these rights, they cannot be sold on Envato sites.
+When you sell an item on Envato Market you are granting purchasers a license to use the item.
+It's important to have a close look at our different license terms and FAQs to fully understand how your items may be used.
+If you do not want to or are unable to grant these rights, they cannot be sold on Envato Market.
 Please do not upload them.

 The cost of purchase of each item is decided during the review process, according to factors including quality, complexity and demand.
 For more information on our pricing structures, view this article.